dwarvesf/playground/01_literature/Engineering/AI/Multi-agent collaboration for task completion.md

 ![Multi-agent result](assets/multi-agent-example-result.webp)

-With multi-agent AI, the task is completed successfully, 2 agents collabrate to complete the task, and the supervisor agent manage the workflow.
+With multi-agent AI, the task is completed successfully, 2 agents collaborate to complete the task, and the supervisor agent manage the workflow.
 So how supervior agent route the task to appropriate agents?
 Let's see inside the system.

 ![Multi-agent routing](assets/multi-agent-example-inside.webp)